 The U.S. Marine Corps base and training facility at Camp Lejeune is one of the largest military installations in the country.
 Covering an area of 151,000 acres at the mouth of the New River on the Carolina coast, Camp Lejeune is currently home to the Marine Special Operations Command and the 2nd Marine Expeditionary Force.

-Lejeune has been a base of operations and barracks for the USMC since 1942.
-The base has two residential areas that feature on-site military housing (including housing for officers with families) for longer-term residents and barracks for short-term assignments.
-These residential accommodations are supported by daycares, schools, and recreational facilities.
+Lejeune has been a base of operations and barracks for the US Marine Corps (USMC) since 1942.
+The base features two residential areas, one of which includes on-site military housing (including housing for officers with families) for longer-term residents, and the other includes barracks for short-term assignments.
+Daycares, schools, and recreational facilities support these residential accommodations.
 There is also a hospital and dental center on the base.

 Lejeune is home to roughly 40,000 active-duty personnel and 50,000 dependents at any given time.
 It is estimated that between 1950 and 1990, over 1 million people lived or worked on the grounds at Camp Lejeune.
 This population was relatively young and mostly male.
-About 60% of the Lejeune personnel and dependents were between 15 and 25, and 75% were male.
+Approximately 60% of the Lejeune personnel and dependents were between 15 and 25 years old, and 75% were male.

 Camp Lejeune Lawsuit: Settlement Updates & Key Information for 2025